jomarahi/HTML5_with_REST/Project/README.md

+## User specific HTML5 using the PLCnext REST Interface

 This example shows the external access to process data of the PLCnext Controller(AXC F 2152) via the REST API.
 REST(REsprentational State Transfer) being a software architeture style consisting of guidelines and best practices for creating scalable web service.